TheBeachLab/myComputing/README.md

 ### Trackpad tips

 I use `libinput` driver instead of the former `xf86-input-synaptic`.
+Something that I hate of the standars behaviour of the trackpad is